ADAC GT Masters: Competition

 The ADAC GT Masters uses a similar formula to the one used in the FIA GT3 European Championship, also created by the SRO.
 The ADAC GT Masters is a "PRO-AM" Championship in which a professional driver shares a car with an amateur driver.
 The exact criteria for what determines an amateur driver and professional driver is laid out by the Fédération Internationale de l'Automobile (FIA).
 Drivers run in pairs, with each race requiring the team to make a pit stop and swap drivers.

 The cars that run in the ADAC GT Masters are also regulated by the FIA.
 Only cars which have been approved are allowed to compete.
 Of the cars that are currently approved, all are artificially performance balanced in such a way that the performance of each type of car is as close to equal as possible.
 This makes the skills of the driver paramount.
-Current vehicles that will be running in the 2019 championship include Porsche 911 GT3 R, Audi R8 LMS GT3 Evo, Ferrari 488 GT3, Corvette C7 GT3-R, BMW M6 GT3, Lamborghini Huracan GT3, Mercedes-AMG GT3, Aston Martin Vantage GT3, Honda Nsx GT3 EVO.
+Vehicles that ran in the 2019 championship include Porsche 911 GT3 R, Audi R8 LMS GT3 Evo, Ferrari 488 GT3, Corvette C7 GT3-R, BMW M6 GT3, Lamborghini Huracan GT3, Mercedes-AMG GT3, Aston Martin Vantage GT3, Honda NSX GT3 EVO.

 Each event consists of two races, with a duration of 60 minutes plus one lap.
 Each car must make a pit stop during each race and switch drivers.
 In the first race usually the amateur driver starts, if so the professional driver must drive the start in the second race of each round.

-The current driver champions are Ricardo Feller and Christopher Mies (Precode: Montaplast by Land-Motorsport - Audi R8 LMS Evo).
+The current driver champions are Elias Seppänen and Tom Kalender in the No 1 Mercedes-AMG GT3.

-The ADAC GT Masters currently runs on German circuits, such as the Oschersleben, Nürburgring, Hockenheimring, and Sachsenring, although they also run events at Circuit Zandvoort in the Netherlands, Autodrom Most in Czech Replublic and the Red Bull Ring in Austria.